particle-iot/docs/src/content/reference/device-os/firmware.md

 * optional data.
 The data has a maximum size of 255 to 1024 bytes of UTF-8 characters; see [API Field Limits](#overview-of-api-field-limits) as the limit varies depending on Device OS version and sometimes the device.

-A device may not publish events beginning with a case-insensitive match for "spark".
+A device may not publish events beginning with a case-insensitive match for "particle" or "spark".
 Such events are reserved for officially curated data originating from the Cloud.

 Calling `Particle.publish()` when the cloud connection has been turned off will not publish an event.
 This is indicated by the return success code of `false`.